PA State Grant Program

 Summer State Grant Eligibility

-The Summer PHEAA State Grant requires a separate application to be submitted between mid-March and the August 15 deadline for the current year’s summer term.
+The Summer PA State Grant requires a separate application to be submitted between mid-March and the August 15 deadline for the current year’s summer term.

-In addition to all other eligibility criteria noted above, students at MCCC must be registered in at least 6 credits during the summer in a period of enrollment that’s at least 5 weeks in length (does not need to be consecutive) to be considered.
-PHEAA also requires MCCC to withhold applying a Summer State grant to a student's account until after the first day of the summer II term.
+In addition to all other eligibility criteria noted above, you must be registered in at least 6 credits during the summer in a period of enrollment that’s at least 5 weeks in length (does not need to be consecutive) to be considered.
+The PA State Grant Program also requires MCCC to withhold applying a Summer State Grant to a student's account until after the first day of the summer II term.